angelalonso/sysangel/README.md

 What I need now is a script that simply gets me up and running with all things I use in a regular basis:
 - Dropbox - DONE
 - Automount of encrypted folder
-  -  TODO: Needs key generation, corrections of profile script
+  - TO TEST: key generation, autorun of profile script
-- SSH agent autoloading
+- TO DO: SSH agent autoloading
 - Chrome and Firefox, which I then sync afterwards
 ...